openssl

 COMMAND SUMMARY

-The openssl program provides a rich variety of commands (command in the SYNOPSIS) each of which often has a wealth of options and arguments (command_opts and command_args in the SYNOPSIS).
+The openssl program provides a rich variety of commands (command in the SYNOPSIS) each of which can have many options and arguments (command_opts and command_args in the SYNOPSIS).

-Detailed documentation and use cases for most standard subcommands are available (e.g., x509 or openssl_x509.
+Detailed documentation and use cases for most standard subcommands are available (e.g., x509 or openssl_x509).
+The subcommand openssl list may be used to list subcommands.

 The command no-XXX tests whether a command of the specified name is available.
 If no command named XXX exists, it returns 0 (success) and prints no-XXX; otherwise it returns 1 and prints XXX.
 In both cases, the output goes to stdout and nothing is printed to stderr.
 Additional command line arguments are always ignored.
 Since for each cipher there is a command of the same name, this provides an easy way for shell scripts to test for the availability of ciphers in the openssl program. (no-XXX is not able to detect pseudo-commands such as quit, list, or no-XXX itself.)